Jersey City Birth Malpractice Lawyer

 The cost of a serious birth injury—and why full-life planning matters

 The lifetime needs of a child with HIE or moderate-to-severe CP can include frequent hospitalizations, specialist care, PT/OT/speech therapy, assistive technology, wheelchairs/orthotics, home modifications, and respite/home health aides.
 For many families, the financial impact over a lifetime reaches seven figures, even with insurance.
+Compensation from a birth injury case can help cover the costs of the child’s medical care, including ongoing treatments and therapies needed for recovery and development.
+When a birth injury results from medical negligence, families may be entitled to compensation to secure their child’s medical care and protect the family’s future.
+Securing compensation is essential to protect the family’s future and ensure long-term stability.
 That’s why, in malpractice cases, our experienced team pushes for life-care plans that price medical and non-medical needs over decades—not just next year.

 If you suspect malpractice in Jersey City, what should you do?